 In addition to the online application, students will complete a mandatory interview scheduled by the Program Director during the Spring 2018 semester.

-28 June 2018: Students depart the United States to Spain
+- 28 June 2018: Students depart the United States to Spain/start date of program

 Participants will be enrolled in SCMH 5940 - Global Study/Travel in Sciences and Mathematics (2 credits) upon returning from study abroad program during the Fall 2018.